InaConteh/system-analysis/README.md

-# Pinacle Football Agency Management System
+# Grass Root Football Agency Management System

 A dynamic web application for managing a football agency's player directory, contracts, and recruiting.
 Built with PHP, MySQL, CSS (Vanilla), and JavaScript.